MeRupamGanguly/Golang-Deltas/README.md

 CMD ["/myapp"] # specifies the command to run the application.
 ```
-- Use smaller base images: Opt for slim or alpine variants.
+- Use smaller base images like slim or alpine variants.
 - Use multi-stage builds to keep the final image minimal and efficient.
 - Minimize the number of layers: Combine commands in Dockerfile to reduce layers.
 - Use .dockerignore: Exclude unnecessary files from the build context.